(Almost) complete characterization of stability of a discrete-time Hawkes process with inhibition and memory of length two: Abstract

 \section{Abstract}

-We consider a discrete-time version of a Hawkes process defined as a Poisson auto-regressive process whose parameters depend on the past of the trajectory.
-We allow these parameters to take on negative values, modelling inhibition.
+We consider a Poisson autoregressive process whose parameters depend on the past of the trajectory.
+We allow these parameters to take negative values, modelling inhibition.
 More precisely, the model is the stochastic process $(X_n)_{n\ge0}$ with parameters $a_1,\ldots,a_p \in \R$, $p\in\N$ and $\lambda \ge 0$, such that for all $n\ge p$, conditioned on $X_0,\ldots,X_{n-1}$, $X_n$ is Poisson distributed with parameter

+This process can be regarded as a discrete time Hawkes process with inhibition and a memory of length $p$.
+In this paper we initiate the study of necessary and sufficient conditions of stability for these processes, which seems to be a hard problem in general.
 We consider specifically the case $p = 2$, for which we are able to classify the asymptotic behavior of the process for the whole range of parameters, except for boundary cases.
-In particular, we show that the process remains stochastically bounded whenever the linear recurrence equation $x_n = a_1x_{n-1} + a_2x_{n-1} + \lambda$ remains bounded, but the converse is not true.
-Relatedly, the criterion for stochastic boundedness is not symmetric in $a_1$ and $a_2$, in contrast to the case of non-negative parameters, illustrating the complex effects of inhibition.
+In particular, we show that the process remains stochastically bounded whenever the solution to the linear recurrence equation $x_n = a_1x_{n-1} + a_2x_{n-2} + \lambda$ remains bounded, but the converse is not true.
+Furthermore, the criterion for stochastic boundedness is not symmetric in $a_1$ and $a_2$, in contrast to the case of non-negative parameters, illustrating the complex effects of inhibition.